JoshMarkey/Portfolio/README.md

 # Portfolio
 Portfolio Josh Markey

-Included are a hanbdful of projects i am most porud of, 2 of which are unity
+Included are a handful of projects I am most porud of, 2 of which are unity